mtaddesse/ksu_labs/3210_labs/ReadMe.md

 ### Step 3: Run the Lab

+1. Run a `sudo apt-get update`
+2. Run `sudo apt-install net-tools`
-Refer to the lab manual
+3. Refer to the lab manual

 ### Step 4: Destroying the Infrastructure